Green River (North Carolina)

 The Green River is a dam-release river that flows through the mountains of North Carolina, south of Asheville.
 The Green has numerous tributaries, but much of its water flows from a confluence with Big Hungry Creek.
-The Green River is itself a tributary of the Broad River.
+The Green River itself is a tributary of the Broad River alongside other major tributaries such as the First Broad, Second Broad, and North Pacolet rivers.
 The river is dammed to form Lake Summit, in Tuxedo, North Carolina, and Lake Adger near Mill Spring, NC.
 The Green River is named for its deep green color but runs brown after heavy rains.

 Landscape

 The Green River begins in the Blue Ridge Mountains of North Carolina and flows through the Blue Ridge Escarpment into the Piedmont.
 The river basin itself is not mainly sediment, but rather consists of metamorphic rock.
 The humid subtropical climate provides for moderate temperatures and relatively mild winters.
 The precipitation for the areas around the Green River typically ranges from 100 to 140 centimeters annually.

+Catchment and watershed

+The Green River contains a catchment area measuring around 3.97 km² that takes up space within both Henderson and Polk counties.
+The catchment receives 1,280.50 mm mean annual precipitation, and maintains an average temperature of 15.14 C°.

+On the other hand, the Green River watershed is much larger in size, as it covers 634.25 km² of area compared to the catchment area.
+The watershed also boasts a higher mean annual precipitation of 1,556.94 mm, but has a lower average temperature of 14.26 C°.

 Ecology

 The area surrounding the river is all deciduous forest and is known for having some of the "highest floral and faunal biodiversity in the eastern United States."
 The Green River basin is typical of most southeastern mountain creeks as it is home to many animals, including deer and black bears.
-A few prominent deciduous trees in and around the Green River Basin are the Maple, Birch, and Oak Trees.
-The Green river serves as both a source of fresh water to a specific ecosystem, as well as a source of food to many consumers.
+A few prominent deciduous trees in and around the Green River Basin are Maple, Birch, and Oak Trees.
+The Green River serves as both a source of fresh water to a specific ecosystem, as well as a source of food to many consumers.